slzhffktm/go-http-test/README.md

 # go-http-test: HTTP Testing Library for Go

-go-http-test is a library for Go that extends the functionality of the `net/http/httptest` package.
-It provides a convenient way to start a new HTTP server at a desired address and enables you to perform various HTTP testing scenarios with ease.
+go-http-test is a library for Go that provides a convenient way to start a new HTTP server at a desired address and enables you to perform various HTTP testing scenarios with ease.
 This library is especially useful for writing unit tests and integration tests for HTTP-based applications in Go.
+This library uses https://github.com/julienschmidt/httprouter for routing mechanism, so it supports all routing feature from provided, e.g. path parameter using `/:pathparam`.

 ## Features